elixir-mint/mint_web_socket/README.md

 ## Development workflow

 Interesting in developing `Mint.WebSocket`?
-The `docker-compose.yml` sets up an Elixir container and a simple websocket echo server.
+The `docker-compose.yml` sets up an Elixir container, a simple websocket echo server, and the Autobahn|Testsuite fuzzing server.

 ```
 (host)$ docker-compose up -d